List of BanG Dream! characters: Aya Maruyama

 An avid admirer of various idol groups, Aya was an idol trainee for three years before being chosen as Pastel Palettes' lead singer.
 Despite the band's failed debut performance, she salvages their reputation by selling tickets to their next concert herself even in the middle of a rainstorm.
 When her talent agency considers barring her from singing in the show due to her inexperience, her determination to sing and the help of her bandmates convince them otherwise.
 While she is the band's leader, her general unreliability casts her in a different light among her bandmates, who occasionally try to keep her from attempting difficult tasks.

-She was voiced by Ami Maeshima, who co-hosted the variety show Bandori!
-TV with Aimi, until her departure on November 30, 2022.
+She is voiced by Ami Maeshima, who co-hosted the variety show Bandori!
+TV with Aimi, until her temporary departure from November 30, 2022, to September 1, 2023.
 Mai Le voices Aya in the dub.